-Press Timer Set up on the remote control or go to the SYSTEM SETUP: Basic > Presentation Timer menu and press MODE/ ENTER to display the Presentation Timer page.

-- 2. Highlight Timer Period and decide the timer period by pressing ◀/▶.
-The length of time can be set from I to 5 minutes in Iminute increments and 5 to 240 minutes in 5-minute increments. - 3.
+- 1. Go to the SYSTEM SETUP: Basic > Presentation Timer menu and press OK to display the Presentation Timer page. - Highlight Timer Period and decide the timer period by pressing ◀/►.
+The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments. - 3.
 Press ▼ to highlight Timer Display and choose if you want the timer to show up on the screen by pressing ◀/▶.

+Selection Description Always Displays the timer on screen throughout the presentation time.
+3 min/2 min/1 min Displays the timer on screen in the last 3/2/1 minute(s).
+Never Hides the timer throughout the presentation time.

-- 4. Press ▼ to highlight Timer Position and set the timer position by pressing ◀/▶.
-Top-Left → Bottom-Left → Top-Right → Bottom-Right - 5.
-Press ▼ to highlight Timer Counting Direction and select your desired counting direction by pressing $\triangleleft$ / $\triangleright$ .
+Press ▼ to highlight Timer Position and set the timer position by pressing ◀/▶.

+Top-Left → Bottom-Left → Top-Right → Bottom-Right

+Press ▼ to highlight Timer Counting Direction and select your desired counting direction by pressing ◀ / ▶ .

+Selection Description Count Up Increases from 0 to the preset time.
+Count Down Decrease from the preset time to 0.

-- 6. To activate the presentation timer, press ▼ and press ◄/▶ to select On and press MODE/ENTER. - 7.
-A confirmation message displays.
-Highlight Yes and press MODE/ENTER to confirm.
-You will see the message "Timer is On" displaying on the screen.
+- 6. Press ▼ to highlight Sound reminder and press ◀/▶ to select On. - To activate the presentation timer, press ▼ and press ◄/► to select On and press OK. - A confirmation message displays.
+Highlight Yes and press OK to confirm.
 The timer starts counting at the time the timer is on.